Rolls-Royce Phantom VI

 The Rolls-Royce Phantom VI is a British limousine made from 1968 to 1990 by Rolls-Royce.
 A total of 374 Phantom VIs were made, of which fewer than 40 were manufactured in the last decade of production.

-The exterior is almost identical to the facelifted Phantom V.
+The exterior is nearly identical to the facelifted Phantom V, on which it was based.

 Construction

 Most of the coachwork was created by Mulliner Park Ward, usually in limousine form, although a handful of landaulets were made.

 The Phantom VI was the last Rolls-Royce with a separate chassis.
-It featured coil springs in front, leaf springs and live axle in rear, and drum brakes on all four wheels.
+It featured coil springs in front, leaf springs and live axle at the rear, and drum brakes on all four wheels.
 The car was powered by a 6230 cc 90-degree V8 with a bore of 104 mm and stroke of 91.5 mm with twin SU carburettors, coupled to a 4-speed automatic gearbox.
 The initial, single unit was soon replaced by separate front and rear air conditioning units.
 In a 1979 upgrade the engine capacity was increased to 6750 cc, a 3-speed automatic gearbox with torque converter was substituted.

 In 1990, the last Rolls-Royce Phantom VI chassis were built.
 However, as the completion of the coachwork by Mulliner Park Ward took around 18 months, the last cars were made in the period of the next two years.

 Design of a Phantom VII based on the Silver Shadow's body was discussed in the 1970s, but plans were scrapped.
 No prototypes were built.

-A production Rolls-Royce Phantom VII was rolled out in 2003.
+A new production Rolls-Royce Phantom was rolled out by BMW in 2003, their first model after their takeover of the Rolls-Royce marque.